HELOC Application Process FAQs

 You cannot use power of attorney to sign closing documents for a trustee.

 You need to establish a trust membership account.
 Residents of Washington state can establish membership at the time of the loan signing.
-If you are outside of Washington state, you have to establish membership before you sign.
+If you are outside Washington state, you have to establish membership before you sign.

 All borrowing trustees and non-borrowing trustees who signed loan documents will have access.